Microsoft/azure-docs.pt-pt/articles/governance/policy/samples/built-in-initiatives.md

 ## <a name="next-steps"></a>Passos seguintes

-- Veja os incorporados no repo da [Política Azure GitHub.](https://github.com/Azure/azure-policy)
+- Veja as incorporações no [repositório do GitHub do Azure Policy](https://github.com/Azure/azure-policy).
 - Reveja a [estrutura de definição do Azure Policy](../concepts/definition-structure.md).
 - Veja [Compreender os efeitos do Policy](../concepts/effects.md).